The Turnout: Students participate in political process

 In addition to this, national voter turnout for the 18-24 year old demographic tends to garner similarly low numbers.
 In 2012, 38 percent of eligible voters in the age group voted.
 During the 2014 midterm election, the percentage more than halved to 15.9 percent.
 In the 2016 elections, the turnout rate was 39.4 percent.

-Senior Michael Garcia, who is a member of the Austin corps internship, said that young people tend to not vote because they feel their vote doesn’t matter.
+Senior Michael Garcia, who is a member of the Austin Corps internship program at Akins, said that young people tend to not vote because they feel their vote doesn’t matter.

 “Students don’t care because they think that the system is rigged,” Garcia said.
 “They think that one vote isn’t going to sway anything.
 They think that even if they do choose, all the candidates suck so it wouldn’t even be worth it and they stop caring.”